CPS Logo_rgb-2

 • The employee’s loss of a job, unless it was for gross misconduct

-• The employee becoming eligible for Medicare
+• The employee becomes eligible for Medicare

 • The employee’s divorce or separation